NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/release-nnf-sw/readme.md

     Verify that each submodule is now at the proper tagged version.

     ```shell
-    git submodule foreach git status
+    git submodule status
     ```

 6. Do a `git add` for each of the submodules.

+7. Run `go mod tidy` and then `make`.
+Do another `git add` for any changes, particularly`go.mod` and/or `go.sum`.

-7. Verify that `git status` is happy with `nnf-deploy` and then finalize the merge from master by doing a `git commit`.
+8. Verify that `git status` is happy with `nnf-deploy` and then finalize the merge from master by doing a `git commit`.

-8. Follow steps 6-8 from the previous section to finalize the release of `nnf-deploy`.
+9. Follow steps 6-8 from the previous section to finalize the release of `nnf-deploy`.

 The software is now released!